 James wrote this at the end of his third year of History here at Christ's College, Cambridge.
-From Ipswich, Suffolk in the east of England, he studied English, History and Philosophy, Ethics & Religion for his A-levels.
+He is from Ipswich, Suffolk in the east of England, and studied English, History and Philosophy, Ethics & Religion for his A-levels.

 How did you choose to study History?